Lemons N Lyme

 Storage

-Store leftover strawberry peach shortcake in the fridge for up to 3 days.
-Don't leave this cake out at all or the coconut cream will melt and go bad.
-Coconut cream goes bad fast, so you really want to eat this cake on the sooner side.
+Store any leftover peach strawberry shortcake in the fridge for up to 3 days.
+Don't leave this cake out at room temperature or the coconut cream will melt and go bad.
+Coconut cream also goes bad fast, don't test the food poisoning gods with this one!

 FAQ